 - NOTE: This page has information to help you plan your trip.
-But if you want a step-by-step itinerary, along with an audio tour, see our self-guided tour of Bryce Canyon.
+But if you want a detailed travel guide and audio tour, see our see our Bryce Canyon Travel Guide.

 Most people I talk to tell me Bryce is their favorite Utah National Park.
 It is one of 5 Utah National Parks, the others being Zion, Arches, Canyonlands, and Capitol Reef.
 These are often referred to as the MIGHTY 5.